"

 Thinking about the Needs of our Learners

 Let’s start by thinking from the perspective of our learners.
-Think about all the course-related and non-course-related obligations you’ve had since you’ve started this course.
+Think about all the course-related and non-course-related obligations you have while you take a course.
 How have all these various obligations affected you as you attempt to be successful at all of them?

 As adults, we can’t escape our responsibilities when we sign up for a course.
 Adult learners, as we know, have many demands on their time, energy, and attention.